maltebucksch/android-databinding-mvvm/README.md

-# android-databinding-mvvm
+# Android Data Binding + RxJava
-My approach of implementing MVVM for Android using Data Binding and RxJava
+My approach of implementing MVVM for Android using Kotlin and Data Binding combined with RxJava